-You might be content of using an older version of Skype in your Windows 8 or Windows 10 operating systems for several reasons.
-The fact of the matter is that Microsoft won’t provide any support for older versions of this application but don’t worry because by reading the lines below you will soon find out how to use an older version of Skype even in Windows 8 and Windows 10.
+You might be content of using older versions of Skype in your Windows 7, Windows 8 or Windows 10 operating systems for several reasons.
+The fact of the matter is that Microsoft won’t provide any support for older versions of this application.
+But don’t worry and continue reading this guide to learn how to use older Skype versions even on Windows 8, Window 10 or Windows 7.

-Windows will not allow you to install normally an older version of Skype like 6.13 ; mainly it will prevent you from signing in as you normally do.
-But users might not like the new versions in Skype because for one thing they will not allow you to block the advertisements in the application and also the newer versions of Skype take up a huge part of your Windows 8 and Windows 10 memory thus slowing it down.
+Normally, Windows won’t allow you to install a Skype version older than Skype 6.13.
+It will mainly prevent you from signing in as you normally would.
+But users might not like the new versions of Skype because, for one thing, they will not allow you to block the advertisements in the application.
+Also, the newer versions of Skype take up a huge part of your Windows 8, Windows 10 memory thus slowing down your computer.

-How to make older versions of Skype work in Windows 8 and Windows 10 operating systems:
+How to make old Skype version work in Windows 10, 8, 7

-- You will need to make a backup copy of the executable file you have for the older version of Skype.
+- You will need to create a backup copy of the executable file you have for the older version of Skype.

 - Go to the Windows store and install the latest version of Skype you have for Windows 8 or Windows 10 operating systems.